My UX/UI Design Process

 My Process

-JLR Connected Services Common Elements
+JLR Connected Services — Common elements

-JLR Connected Services Common Elements cont’d
+JLR Connected Services — Common elements

 These wireframes are part of series created to propose both functionality and interaction.
-These interactions were inspired from mobile UI/UX patterns with the intent of bringing familiar interactive patterns into the vehicle.
+The interactions were inspired from mobile UI/UX patterns with the intent of bringing familiar interactive patterns into the vehicle.
+Simple wireframes such as this were helpful to conveying the concept.

-JLR Fleet Manager Lo-Fi wireframes
+JLR Fleet Manager — Lo-Fi wireframes

 This diagrams was created to communicate overall structural proportions and layout, functionality, and content to the internal stakeholder.